 ** Each swimmer must have two times for their race.
 These kids work hard and times mean a LOT to them.
 Remember that 1/10th of a second can be the difference between making the county team or not.
 Please be the timer each kid deserves! **

 RUNNER – While there's no need to actually run, this is an active position.
 This person picks up timer sheets from the TIMERS and disqualification (DQ) cards from the STROKE AND TURN JUDGES and brings them to the SCORE TABLE after each event.
-The RUNNER is also available to get TIMERS waters or extra pencils or find a coach, etc.
+(Home meets only)

 RIBBONS – Results are printed on a sticker.
 The RIBBONS person affixes the sticker to the appropriate placement ribbon and files the ribbons into team folders while sitting at a table next to the computer folks.
 A person working second half ribbons is best for someone with older kids swimming later events.

 SIGNS - This volunteer picks up NO PARKING signs from the pavilion on Thursday morning with a map of neighborhood streets for home meets only.
 Signs are placed in yards along one side of the streets nearest the pool by noon on Thursday according to the map.
 Signs are collected by noon and placed back in the box at the pavilion by Friday.
 This job is quickly done by two people: one driving and one placing signs.
-Most swim families help collect signs when coming back through the neighborhood the next morning for Fun Friday.
-This is a perfect duty for those needing to watch younger children during the meets because the duty is completed before the swim action begins.
+(Home meets only)

 OUR GOAL - Remember that everyone at the meet lived through the sinking of the Titanic to get there and you may be the only person a member of the opposing team interacts with the entire evening.
 Be patient.
 Be helpful.
 Be a gracious host.